 Know Before You Go

 If you’re hoping to enjoy the fullness of the Maligne Canyon ice walk, I suggest going mid-winter to ensure the ice is fully frozen.
 March was a bit too late to walk the whole canyon floor.
-Even though it’s a short hike, remember to come prepared for winter with proper gear.
-I’d highly recommend bringing your crampons or micro spikes for the frozen canyon floor.
+Even though it’s a short hike, remember to come prepared with proper winter gear.
+I’d highly recommend bringing your crampons or micro spikes for the frozen canyon floor (I use these).